sveltejs/language-tools/README.md

 The tools are written in [TypeScript](https://www.typescriptlang.org/), but don't let that put you off — it's basically just JavaScript with type annotations.
 You'll pick it up in no time.
 If you're using an editor other than [Visual Studio Code](https://code.visualstudio.com/) you may need to install a plugin in order to get syntax highlighting and code hints etc.

+#### Making Changes

+There are two ways to work on this project: either by working against an existing project or entirely through tests.

+## Running the Dev Language Server Against Your App

+To run the developer version of both the language server and the vscode extension:

+- open the root of this repo in VS Code
+- Go to the debugging panel
+- Make sure "Run VSCode Extension" is selected, and hit run

 ### Running Tests

+You might think that as a language server, you'd need to handle a lot of back and forth between APIs, but actually it's mostly high-level JavaScript objects which are passed to the [npm module vscode-languageserver](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide).

+This means it's easy to write tests for your changes:

 ```bash
 yarn test
 ```

-You can run the tests with a debugger in VSCode by setting a breakpoint (or adding `debugger` in the code)  and launching the task: "Run tests with debugger".
+For tricker issues, you can run the tests with a debugger in VSCode by setting a breakpoint (or adding `debugger` in the code)  and launching the task: "Run tests with debugger".

 ## License